Recycling is third in the National Waste Hierarchy after Reduction and Reuse.

 The list includes recycling collection points provided by national chains, some supermarkets for “soft” or “flexible” plastics, services offered by independent providers, TerraCycle drop-off locations, and the local household waste recycling centre (HWRC) which also plays an important role in the provision of local recycling opportunities

-A summary of the list by materials is here: scroll down for the full list
+A summary of the list by materials is here: click on category or scroll down for the full list

 Contact Lens and Spectacles